lexe-app/lexe-sidecar-sdk/README.md

 The request body should be a JSON object with the following fields:

 * `invoice: String`: The encoded invoice string to pay.
 * `fallback_amount: String` (optional): For invoices without an amount specified, you must specify a fallback amount to pay.
 * `note: String` (optional): A personal note to attach to the payment.
+The receiver will not see this note.

 **Response:**

 The response includes the `index` of the payment, which can be used to track the payment status via `GET /v1/node/payment`.

+- `index`: Identifier for this outbound invoice payment.
+- `created_at`: When we tried to pay this invoice, in milliseconds since the UNIX epoch.

 **Examples:**